Novo-Nordisk A/S (NOVO B) DKK0.2 B

 Operating profits of DKK29.8bn were up 9% at constant exchange rates.

 The board announced an interim dividend of DKK3.50.

 Novo Nordisk is among the world's leading providers of diabetes treatments, and since diabetes is a chronic disease demand is very reliable.
 Unsurprisingly then the pandemic hasn't had much of an impact on the group's results - and the core narrative remains unchanged.

-Novo has been branching out of simple insulin with GLP-1 products to treat type 2 diabetics.
+Novo has been branching out of insulin with GLP-1 products to treat type 2 diabetics.
 These drugs stimulate the body to produce more insulin after eating, avoiding having to inject insulin straight into the body and reducing the chances of complications.

 A dominant market share and attractive end markets would be enough to attract investors' attention on their own, but Novo also runs a pretty tight ship operationally.
 That supports operating margins of well over 40%, despite extra investment in new releases.
-The group's balance sheet is in a good position too, with net debt equivalent to less than 5% of annual cash profits.
+The group's balance sheet is in a good position too, with a sizeable net cash position.

 It's not all smooth sailing though.

 Insulin pricing is under pressure in the US, while competition is heating up in the smaller haemophilia business too.
 So far the group's newer products and international expansion are more than offsetting those headwinds, but it's something to keep an eye on.

 Governments and patients are increasingly unwilling to pay extortionate prices for lifesaving but acute medicines.
 With health systems likely to emerge from the current crisis with budgets severely stretched, that trend is only likely to continue.
 That would be especially concerning given the shares are now trading a touch above their long-term average on a price to earnings ratio.